 Drip Art is Crayola’s take on spin art – melt your crayons over spinning paper and make a stunning design.
 And at the Meltdown, kids paint with melted wax.

 Looking for more to do in NJ and PA with kids?
-Here’s a list of 11 Things to Do in NJ (and PA) That Aren’t On the Shore!
+Here’s a list of 11 Things to Do in New Jersey That Aren’t On the Shore!